Two rescued after falling into M&M Mars factory chocolate tan - NewsBreak

 ELIZABETHTOWN, Pa.
 (WHTM) – A rescue was prompted at the Mars M&M factory in Lancaster County after two people became stuck in a chocolate tank.

 A Lancaster County 911 supervisor says the first victim was extricated from the tank at 3:10 p.m. and the second was out by 3:25 p.m. after both fell into the tank.
-The condition of both victims is unknown at this time.
+The condition of both victims is unknown at this time, but both were taken to area hospitals.

 Authorities were called to help cut a hole into the tank to assist the rescue, according to a dispatch supervisor.
 The Occupational Safety and Health Administration is investigating this incident.